jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 network security
 and employee behavior.

+We recommend *continuous* instead of *regular* security audits, since the latter could allow a time window during which risk exposure could be taken advantage of.
 By updating your knowledge of the security weaknesses in your systems, compliance can be constantly monitored.
 By remediating those issues,